GalkaKG/GalkaKG/README.md

 - 👋 Hi, I’m Galina Georgieva
 - 👀 I’m interested in JavaScript and Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on some beginner project an exercising.
+- 💞️ I’m looking to collaborate on some beginner project or exercising.
 - 📫 How to reach me: on my email - galina_georgieva_net@abv.bg

 <!---